reuelsc/SCCMDocs.pt-br/sccm/core/clients/deploy/deploy-clients-to-macs.md

 17. Reinicie o computador Mac.

-##  <a name="a-namebkmkmanualcertifcateinstallationa-use-a-certificate-request-and-installation-method-that-is-independent-from-configuration-manager"></a><a name="BKMK_ManualCertifcateInstallation"></a> Usar um método de solicitação e instalação do certificado que é independente do Configuration Manager
+##  <a name="a-namebkmkmanualcertifcateinstallationa-use-a-certificate-request-and-installation-method-that-is-independent-from-configuration-manager"></a><a name="BKMK_ManualCertifcateInstallation"></a> Use a certificate request and installation method that is independent from Configuration Manager
  Quando você não usa o registro do Configuration Manager e, em vez disso, solicita e instala o certificado do cliente independentemente do Configuration Manager, as etapas de configuração são um pouco diferentes:

 1. Execute as etapas 1, 2, 4, 6 (opcional) e 8.